estuary/flow/site/docs/guides/connect-network.md

 5. Configure your internal network to allow the SSH server to access your capture or materialization endpoint.

-6. Configure your network to expose the SSH server endpoint to external traffic.
-The method you use depends on your organization's IT policies.
-Currently, Estuary doesn't provide a list of static IPs for whitelisting purposes, but if you require one, [contact Estuary support](mailto:support@estuary.dev).
+6. To grant external access to the SSH server, it's essential to configure your network settings accordingly.
+The approach you take will be dictated by your organization's IT policies.
+One recommended step is to whitelist Estuary's IP address, which is `34.121.207.128`.
+This ensures that connections from this specific IP are permitted through your network's firewall or security measures.

 ## Setup for AWS